Liliaceae: Description

 The Liliaceae are characterised as monocotyledonous, perennial, herbaceous, bulbous (or rhizomatous in the case of Medeoleae) flowering plants with simple trichomes (root hairs) and contractile roots.

 The diversity of characteristics complicates any description of the family's morphology, having confused taxonomic classification for centuries.
 The diversity is also of considerable evolutionary significance, as some members emerged from shaded areas and adapted to a more open environment.

 Characteristics often vary by habitat, between shade-dwelling genera (such as Prosartes, Tricyrtis, Cardiocrinum, Clintonia, Medeola, Prosartes, and Scoliopus) and sun-loving genera.
 Shade-dwelling genera usually have broader leaves with smooth edges and net venation, and fleshy fruits (berries) with animal-dispersed seeds, rhizomes, and small, inconspicuous flowers.
 Meanwhile, genera native to sunny habitats usually have narrow, parallel-veined leaves, capsular fruits with wind-dispersed seeds, bulbs, and large, visually conspicuous flowers.

 Leaves

 The leaves are generally simple, elongated, entire (smooth and even), linear, oval to filiform (threadlike), mostly with parallel veins, but occasionally net-veined.
 They are alternate (single and alternating direction) and spiral, but may be whorled (three or more attached at one node, e.g. Lilium, Fritillaria), cauline (arranged along the aerial stem) or sheathed in a basal rosette.
-They are rarely petiolate (stem attached before apex), and lack stipules.
+They are rarely petiolate (stalked), and lack stipules.
 The aerial stem is unbranched.